M. S. Sunil

 Dr. M.S.
-Sunil (born c.1960) is an Indian Academician, Humanist and Philanthropist known for housing the homeless.
+Sunil (born c.1960) is an Indian Academic, Humanist and Philanthropist known for housing the homeless.
 She founded Dr. M.S.
 Sunil Foundation in December, 2016 in Pathanamthitta, with five trust members and six volunteers.
 Her works focuses to uplift the living conditions of impoverished families/ communities, her philanthropist and non- profit programmes aim to provide safe houses and healthy food to build a compassionate environment with enlightened mind on renewable energy and conservation of natural habitat by including every communities including Tribal and socially underprivileged with less or no inequality.
 She was acknowledged by the Government of India and was the recipient of many honours, including the Nari Shakti Puraskar- 2017 which is considered as the Government of India's highest civilian honour for women.

 Life

 Her philanthropy began when she was still at school giving food to begging children.